koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 So I add `recursive` option for that.

 But the test is still failed.
-`mkdirSync` for a directory component try to create a directory even if this is already there.
+`mkdirSync` can't create a directory if it's already there.
-So I check whether existing the target directory or not.
+So I check whether existing the directory or not.

 ```ts
 const buildParentPath = (instance: Instance | TextInstance): string => {